mattiasflodin/reckless/doc/manual.md

 is never larger than what you reserved.
 Calling `reserve` multiple times will obtain the same pointer each time until `commit` has been called.

+`write` is a shorthand for a combined `reserve` and `commit` call, but does take any opportunities it can to optimize the operation.

 Parameters
 ----------
 <table>